-- Dilute instrument cleaner in lukewarm water according to the manufacturer's instructions (usually 30 mL is diluted in 3.8 L of water). - 2.
+- Dilute instrument cleaner\ in lukewarm water according to the manufacturer's instructions (usually 30 mL is diluted in 3.8 L of water). - 2.
 Soak instruments in the open position to prevent contaminant from drying on the instruments. - 3.
 Using a designated brush, scrub instruments in the water, keeping them below the surface to prevent splash or spray. - 4.
-Drain sink and rinse instruments with clean tap water. - 5.
+Drain sink and rinse instruments with clean tap water - 5.
 Inspect instruments to ensure there is no organic material residue remaining on the instruments.
-If residue is noted, repeat steps 2 5. - 6.
-Thoroughly dry pre-cleaned instruments using a disposable paper towel. - Place dry, pre-cleaned instruments in closed container labelled dirty for cleaning, packaging and autoclaving in the clinic or alternate facility.
+If residue is noted, repeat steps 2 - 5. - 6.
+Thoroughly dry pre-cleaned instruments using a disposable paper towel.\ - 7.
+Place dry, pre-cleaned instruments in closed container labelled dirty for cleaning, packaging and autoclaving in the clinic or alternate facility.

-Instrument cleaner and disposable paper towels should only be used if pre-cleaning - not for cleaning.
-Instead, use enzymatic cleaner and lint-free towels when cleaning prior to autoclaving.
+\Instrument cleaner and disposable paper towels should only be used if pre-cleaning - not for cleaning.
+Instead, use enzymatic cleaner and lint-free towels when cleaning prior to autoclavin organic material, then cleaned with a brush underwater to remove visible soil and rinsed with tap water.